 During his career, Bishop Wheatley taught courses at academic institutions, gave the St. Luke's Lectures in Houston, was active in conference and national Methodist organizations, and authored several books and magazine articles.
 He was awarded honorary doctorates by American University and The University of the Pacific.
 He retired in 1984, returned to California and served for one year as Visiting Professor at The School of Theology in Claremont.
-During retirement, he and his wife Lucile concentrated their efforts on gay rights, actively working as members of the international organization of Parents and Friends of Lesbians and Gays (PFLAG) and as supporters of Affirmation and Reconciling Congregations within the Methodist Church.
+During retirement, he and his wife Lucile concentrated their efforts on gay rights, actively working as members of the international organization of Parents and Friends of Lesbians and Gays (PFLAG) and as supporters of Affirmation and Reconciling Congregations within the United Methodist Church.
 He received the Ball Award from the Methodist Federation for Social Action and the 1985 Award for Prophetic Leadership by the Consultation on Homosexuality, Tolerance and Roman Catholic Theology; the 1985 Human Rights Award of the Universal Fellowship of Metropolitan Community Congregations; and the 2000 Lifetime Achievement Award from PFLAG in Denver, Colorado.

-Biography Date: February, 2010
+Biography Date: revised February, 2010

-United Methodist Church | Ally | Church Trials | Clergy Activist | Ordination/clergy | Colorado | Denver | Wheatley, Bishop Melvin
+Methodist (UMC, United Methodist Church) | Ally | Church Trials | Clergy Activist | Ordination/clergy | Colorado | Denver | Wheatley, Bishop Melvin

 “Rev. Melvin E. Wheatley | Profile”, LGBTQ Religious Archives Network, accessed December 06, 2023, https://lgbtqreligiousarchives.org/profiles/melvin-e-wheatley.